So sollen Impfskeptiker überzeugt werden (Die Welt)

 At the beginning of 2017, the German daily Süddeutsche Zeitung focuses on the decision-making in markets.
 In her article, Nora Szech describes the influence of market design on moral decision making.
 Besides institutional design, personal facets, political orientation and gender play important roles.

 Marc Beise is the head of the economics section of the German daily Süddeutsche Zeitung.
-For 2017, his recommendation is to pay specific attention to our research.
+For the next year, his recommendation is to pay specific attention to our research.
 To the video.

 On the big questions of our times